U.N. building in New York U.N. building in New York

 A five-year process

 Unlike war crimes, genocide, torture and enforced disappearance, there is still no international treaty specifically dedicated to crimes against humanity.
-Since 2019 the UN has been working to fill this gap in the international justice system and after two years of debates the Sixth Committee of 79th UN General Assembly (UNGA) is now expected to decide on a set “Draft Articles” and recommendations submitted by the organization’s International Law Commission.
+Since 2019 the UN has been working to fill this gap in the international justice system and after two years of debates the Sixth Committee of 79th UN General Assembly (UNGA) is now expected to decide on a set of “Draft Articles” and recommendations submitted by the organization’s International Law Commission.

-Addressing the Committee on October 14, Archbishop Gabriele Caccia, the Vatican Permanent Observer to the United Nations, reiterated the Holy See’s support to the adoption of the treaty
+Addressing the Committee on October 14, Archbishop Gabriele Caccia, the Vatican Permanent Observer to the United Nations, reiterated the Holy See’s support to the adoption of the treaty.

 Unclear definition of gender in the draft text

-Archbishop Caccia stressed, however, that any definition of crimes against must align with existing customary international law, particularly the definitions set out 2002 in the International Criminal Court (ICC) Statute, as making changes could hinder consensus and the effectiveness of a new legal instrument.
+Archbishop Caccia stressed, however, that any definition of crimes against humanity must align with existing customary international law, particularly the definitions set out 2002 in the International Criminal Court (ICC) Statute, as making changes could hinder consensus and the effectiveness of a new legal instrument.

-In this context, he expressed concern over the omission in the Draft Articles of a clear definition of gender based on the biological reality of two sexes which, he said, would undermine all efforts to prosecute those crimes that disproportionately affect women” such as rape, sexual slavery and forced prostitution.
+In this context, he expressed concern over the omission in the "Draft Articles" of a clear definition of gender based on the biological reality of two sexes which, he said, would undermine all efforts to prosecute those crimes that disproportionately affect women” such as rape, sexual slavery and forced prostitution.

-Similarly the Holy See opposes any changes to the definition of forced pregnancy as contained in Article 7 of the ICC Statute.
+Similarly, the Holy See opposes any changes to the definition of forced pregnancy as contained in Article 7 of the ICC Statute.

 State sovereignty and cooperation